 2 - Go to View > Rulers > Show Rulers (Command/Control + R).

-12 - Select the “pen Tool” (P), choose Black as “Fill” color and start drawing the outline of the city.
-Remember to hold the “Shift” key if you want your lines in straight “Angles”.
+4 - Select the “Pen Tool” (P), choose Black as “Stroke” color and start drawing the outline of the Mountains from one side of the “Document”.
+You can to click the “Option/Alt” key if you want your angles to be straight after making a “Curve”.
 Finish up by “closing” the Path where you started.

 5 - Create another set of “Mountains” with different shapes.
 Repeat as many times as you want.
 The idea is to create depth.

 6 - If you want to change your shapes, just select the “Direct Selection Tool” (A) to click on the “Anchor Point” and fix it.